exorad/loop_submit/README.md

 # loop_submit

-Tool to keep expeRT running.
+Tool to keep expeRT/MITgcm running.
 Provides a script that will update the data file to the latest available pickup file for continuation of a simulation

 ## Installation:
 ```